Holidaybear/pokedex/README.md

    - Sorted by capture timestamp (descending, most recent first).
    - Supports duplicates (e.g., Charizard captured multiple times in Fire category will appear multiple times).
    - Each Pokémon has a fixed Pokéball icon in the top-right corner; clicking it releases the specific capture record, removing it from the list.
-   - **Scroll Behavior**:
-     - When scrolling down the main screen (vertical `LazyColumn`), the My Pocket List scrolls up and hides.
-     - When scrolling up at any position, the My Pocket List reappears at the top.
-     - When scrolled to the top, the My Pocket List is fixed at the top, appearing as part of the ordinary list.

 2. **Pokémon Collection Display (Type List)**:
    - A vertically scrollable list of type categories (e.g., Bug, Dragon, Fire).